davesteele/todo.txt-gtd/README.md

 The list is saved in text and LibreOffice ".odt" formats.
 It can be optionally automatically opened after it is created.

+# The Project script

+The _tdtproj_ script supports working with a single project, or group of projects.
+It opens an edit session with just the specified project section from the todo.txt file, and replaces that section after the session is complete.

+If all of the lines are deleted from the edit session, no changes are made to the original todo.txt file.
+If just the header line is kept, all other lines are deleted from the original.

+Run _tdtproj_ with the "-l" option to get a current list of projects.

+A bash completion script is available that responds to tab completion with an appropriate project list.

 # The Backup script

 _tdtbackup_ is a utility script for making rotating backups of the todo.txt file.